Randomness

 Processing: [10.37810676 8.95450312 9.17387291]

-Which package to use?
+Which package did we use?

 We’ve used sim-tools for sampling in the example models in this book.
 This is because, with sim-tools, you’re encouraged to use independent random number streams by design, as each distribution gets its own instance of a distribution class, each with its own parameters and random seed.